Themes

 Session Type: Oral Presentation

-Themes: Assessment and evaluation, Aligning faculty incentives with systemic change (ASCN WG 6), Evidence-based practice, Faculty development
+Themes: Aligning faculty incentives with systemic change (ASCN WG 6), Assessment and evaluation, Evidence-based practice, Faculty development

 Time: 1:15pm - 2:45pm:1:45pm - 2:1:45pm - 2:15pm